sonnyt/just/README.md

 Please note that runner does not support type checking.

 ## Default Config File
 Just automatically finds and loads `tsconfig.json` or `jsconfig.json`.
 By default, this search is performed relative to the entrypoint script.
 If neither file is found nor the file is not provided as an argument.
-Just falls back to using default settings.
+Just falls back to using default settings shown below.

 ```JSON
 {